Jonathan Clauss

-Jonathan Florent Clauss (born 25 September 1992) is a French professional footballer who plays as a right-back for Ligue 1 club Nice and the France national team.
+Jonathan Florent Clauss (/gsw/; born 25 September 1992) is a French professional footballer who plays as a right-back for Ligue 1 club Nice and the France national team.

 Clauss represented France at the UEFA Euro 2024.

 Early life

 Jonathan Florent Clauss was born on 25 September 1992 in Strasbourg, Alsace.

 Club career

 Early career

 A long-term academy product of Strasbourg, Clauss spent years in the lower divisions of France and Germany before signing a contract with Quevilly-Rouen in the Ligue 2 for the 2017–18 season.
 He made his professional debut for the club in a 3–2 loss to Châteauroux on 8 September 2017, in which he assisted one of his side's goals.

 Arminia Bielefeld

 In August 2018, free agent Clauss joined 2.
 Bundesliga side Arminia Bielefeld after trialling with the side.

 Lens

 In May 2020, L'Équipe reported Clauss would be leaving Bielefeld upon expiration of his contract in the summer and return to France having agreed a three-year contract with Lens, newly promoted to Ligue 1.
 At the age of 28, he made the first top-flight appearance of his career.
 At the end of the 2020–21 season, he was included in the Ligue 1 Team of the Year by the Union Nationale des Footballeurs Professionnels (UNFP).